Sixty percent believe worst is yet to come for the U.S. in coronavirus pandemic

-WASHINGTON — A majority of American voters say they’re worried that someone in their immediate family might catch the coronavirus, and six-in-10 believe the worst is yet to come for the outbreak inside the United States, a new national NBC News/Wall Street Journal poll finds.
+WASHINGTON — A majority of American voters say they're worried that someone in their immediate family might catch the coronavirus, and 6 in 10 believe the worst is yet to come in the U.S., according to a new national NBC News/Wall Street Journal poll.

 In addition, more than 40 percent say their day-to-day lives will change as a result of the pandemic.

-But public attitudes about the coronavirus — including President Donald Trump’s handling of it — are starkly divided along partisan lines, with nearly nine-in-10 Republican voters having confidence in Trump dealing with the outbreak, compared with just a sliver of Democrats who agree.
+But public attitudes about the coronavirus — including President Donald Trump's handling of it — are starkly divided along partisan lines, with nearly 9 in 10 Republican voters having confidence in Trump's dealing with the outbreak, compared with just a sliver of Democrats who agree.

 Indeed, 45 percent of all voters approve of Trump's handling of the issue, which is almost identical to his overall job rating in the poll.

-McInturff adds that the coronavirus — so far — has affected some states and cities disproportionately from other parts of the country.
+McInturff added that the coronavirus — so far — has affected some states and cities disproportionately from other parts of the country.

 "It's a very big country with a lot of different people," he said.

-The NBC News/WSJ poll was conducted March 11-13, and it comes as there have now been 2,600 confirmed coronavirus cases in the United States, as well as 58 deaths from it in the country.
+The NBC News/WSJ poll, which was conducted Wednesday through Friday, comes as there have now been more than 3,000 confirmed coronavirus cases in the U.S., as well as 61 deaths.

 In the poll, a whopping 99 percent of respondents say they've seen, heard or read about the spread of the coronavirus, including 89 percent who say they've heard "a lot" about the story — the highest percentage the NBC News/WSJ poll has registered for a major event going back to 2009.

-A combined 53 percent say they’re either “very” or “somewhat” worried that someone in their immediate family might catch the coronavirus, while a combined 47 percent say that they aren’t too worried or worried at all.
+A combined 53 percent say they're either "very" or "somewhat" worried that someone in their immediate families might catch the coronavirus, while a combined 47 percent say they aren't too worried or aren't worried at all.

-Forty-one percent of voters believe their day-to-day lives will change in a major way in the future, versus a combined 56 percent — a majority — who say their lives will change only in a “small way” or won’t change at all.
+Forty-one percent of voters believe their day-to-day lives will change in a major way, versus a combined 56 percent — a majority — who say their lives will change only in a "small way" or won't change at all.

 But a glaring partisan divide exists within these numbers.